 - What color will you use for your headlines and logo?

-- Can you pick complementary colors that work with your main colors?
+- Can you pick complimentary colors that work with your main colors?

 - White space on websites is also important, think about which part of your website should you use color?

 Some more reading to create some fabulous color schemes: